Homosexuality in modern sports

 The lesbian, gay, bisexual, transgender, queer, and other non-heterosexual or non-cisgender (LGBTQ+) community is prevalent within sports across the world.

-There have been several notable outspoken homosexual athletes, including John Curry, Billie Jean King, boxer Orlando Cruz and Jason Collins.
-In the 1980s, Tom Waddell, an Olympic decathlete, hosted the first Gay Games in San Francisco.
-Since then, many homosexual sporting organizations have been founded along with sporting events that feature homosexual athletes.
+There have been several notable openly athletes, including Jason Collins, John Curry, Orlando Cruz, and Billie Jean King.
+In 1982, the Gay Games was founded.
+Since then, many gay sporting organizations have been founded along with sporting events that feature gay athletes.

-While overall, the trend is towards open acceptance of LGBTQ+ athletes, the level of acceptance can vary due to factors such as the athlete's age, sport, and location.
+While overall, the trend is towards open acceptance of gay athletes, the level of acceptance can vary due to factors such as the athlete's age, sport, and location.
 As a consequence of the existing homophobia in the sports community, there have been notable lawsuits fighting against this discrimination.

 Notable LGBTQ+ athletes

 John Curry

 Born in 1949, John Curry was a successful British figure skater.
-Using his unique skating style, Curry won the Gold Medal in the 1976 Olympic Games in Innsbruck, Austria.
+Using his unique skating style, Curry won the gold medal in the 1976 Olympic Games in Innsbruck, Austria.
 Two days after his victory, Curry confirmed a newspaper report about his sexuality, becoming one of the first openly gay gold medalists.
 Less than three weeks later, and amid the fallout from the revelations, Curry won gold again at the World Figure Skating Championships in Gothenburg.
 He had completed a "grand slam" of European, Olympic and World championships in under fifty days.
 Curry died at the age of 44 after a fight with AIDS.

 Billie Jean King

 Billie Jean King is a former number one women's tennis player in the world and, according to KK Ottesen of the Washington Post, is known as a feminist icon.
-She was born in the United States in 1943 and competed professionally throughout the 1960s and 1970s.
-More than a decade after her athletic career, King was outed as lesbian by a former lover, something King had not yet openly announced.
+She was born in California in 1943 and competed professionally throughout the 1960s and 1970s.
+More than a decade after her athletic career, King was outed as lesbian by a former partner, something King had not yet openly announced.
 After this revelation, King took a stronger stance on the push for gay rights and continued to vouch for gender equality, specifically equal pay.
 In 2009, she was awarded a Presidential Medal of Freedom by the White House in recognition of her involvement in pushing for gender equality and the fact she was a notable and successful openly lesbian athlete.

 Jason Collins

 Jason Collins, born in 1978, was a US collegiate and professional basketball player.
-Collins played Division One basketball at Stanford University where he received First Team All-Pac10 honors in the 2000-2001 season.
+Collins played Division One basketball at Stanford University where he received First Team All-Pac10 honors in the 2000–2001 season.
 Later, he was drafted in the first round of the National Basketball Association (NBA) draft where he played 13 seasons.
 In 2013, Collins came out as gay in a Sports Illustrated article written in the first person with the help of a journalist, which officially made him the first openly gay NBA player.
 Although his reveal did not come without its critics, Collins received positive support and was pictured on the cover of Time Magazine's Top 100 Most Influential People.